-How does this apply to automotive dealers?
+How is digital trust relevant to car dealers?
 First, let’s define digital trust.
-Digital trust means that how you represent and conduct yourself online satisfies the consumer’s expectations of honesty and transparency, and that who you claim to be is who you are.
-For example, if you claim your dealership focuses on quality customer service, you must fulfill that in all you do, from your online interactions with customers to in-person interactions.
+Digital trust means you’re representing and conducting yourself online in a way that satisfies the consumer’s expectations of honesty and transparency.
+In other words, you are who you claim to be.
+For example, if you claim your dealership focuses on quality customer service, you must fulfill that in all that you do — from your online interactions with customers to in-person interactions.
 If you don’t put your claims into practice, you break digital trust.

 Shedding these old practices will make it easy for consumers to do business with you.
 A great place to start is online.
 According to a Google study, 95 percent of car shoppers use digital as the primary source for information in the vehicle purchase process.
-Consumers are jaded and automatically ask, “What’s the catch?” when viewing your offers.
-So, be transparent, honest and upfront with your messaging.
+Consumers are jaded and automatically ask, “what’s the catch?” when viewing your offers.
+Make sure you’re transparent, honest and upfront with your messaging.
 Don’t draw shoppers into your website on false promises or hide crucial details in fine print — this is how you lose buyers.

 Google research also shows that vehicle buyers generally collect all the information they need to make a purchase in two weeks or less.
 Additionally, the amount of phone calls and lead submissions to dealers is trending down, and visits to a dealership before buying a vehicle have dropped from five, down to one or two.